24/7 FREE CONSULTATIONS

 Today, there are two EPA Superfund sites located in Ambler—the Ambler Asbestos Piles and the BoRit Asbestos Site.
 While the EPA closely monitors them and attempts to keep the asbestos contained, many people in Ambler and the surrounding area are understandably concerned about the presence of this dangerous mineral in their communities.

 Harrisburg was a leading center of industry for many decades.
-Although this created economic opportunity and led to the rapid growth of the city, it also created health risks for many workers, including a risk of exposure to asbestos.
+Although this created economic opportunity and led to the rapid growth of the city, it also created health risks for many workers, including a risk of asbestos exposure.

-There are a number of industrial sites in Harrisburg where asbestos exposure was particularly likely.
-Many companies used asbestos in insulation materials, including power companies and steel mills.
+There are several industrial sites in Harrisburg where asbestos exposure was particularly likely.
+Many companies, including power companies and steel mills, used asbestos in insulation materials.
 Some of the known sites of potential asbestos exposure in Harrisburg include:

 • General Electric